Using phrase match

 When other match types might be more helpful

-- Exact match is a better option if you know your customers well and want your ad to trigger with the exact words they search for.
+- Exact match is a better option if you know your customers well and want your ad to trigger with the exact words that they search for.

 We suggest using a combination of two or more keyword match types to run an effective ad campaign.
 If you use broad and phrase match, for example, you'll reach a broader audience while also controlling who can see your ad.